Nealelab/UK_Biobank_GWAS/README.md

 Information and scripts from the previous round of GWAS are available in the [imputed-v2-gwas](https://github.com/Nealelab/UK_Biobank_GWAS/tree/master/imputed-v2-gwas) subdirectory

+Finally, the (0.1)[https://github.com/Nealelab/UK_Biobank_GWAS/blob/master/0.1] and [0.2]([https://github.com/Nealelab/UK_Biobank_GWAS/blob/master/0.2) script repositories refer to the version of Hail used to run the GWAS

 ### Change log

 Updates to the Rapid GWAS summary statistics or download Manifest will be recorded here: